debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 <p style="text-align:center;"><img src="/assets/enabot_part3/segfault_packet.png" alt="ebocontrol" style="height: 80%; width:80%;"/></p>

 The packet above causes a segfault.
 We see the branch value at offset 0x08 and 0x09 which is 0x510 but, but is really 0x1005 because of endianess.
-Then we see the value that will determine the number of times to loop at offset 0x2D and 0x2D which will turn out to be 0x8180 again due to endianess.
+Then we see the value that will determine the number of times to loop at offset 0x2C and 0x2D which will turn out to be 0x8180 again due to endianess.
 Each one of those loops will increment the heap address by 0x10.
 In total it would increment try 0x80180 which is larger than the mapped space for it, so eventually it would increment out of its mapping and attempt to read unmapped memory which results in a segfault.

 This isn't exploitable because we can't control anything written to the heap.
-It just keeps indexing the heap address and that's it.
+It just keeps indexing the heap address, reads from it, and that's it.

 # The Vulnerability